 Principles of engineering drawing including orthographic projection, conventions and design.
 Implementation of assigned problems will be by computer-aided drafting (CAD) and sketching.
-Prerequisite: EGR 117 2 class hours and 3 laboratory hours

 EGR 221 Mechanics (Statics)

 A vector treatment of the equilibrium of particles and rigid bodies.
 Topics to be included are vector algebra, forces, moments, couples, equations of equilibrium, free body diagrams, graphical techniques, constraints, structures and mechanisms, friction, centroids and moments of inertia, and method of virtual work.